 Why Grow Rosemary in Florida?

-Rosemary isn’t just an amazing herb; it’s also an excellent perennial that can use to enhance your landscaping.
+Rosemary isn’t just a fantastic herb; it’s also an excellent perennial that can use to enhance your landscaping.
 Rosemary can stand up to an amount of drought.
-However, it doesn’t like the cold temperatures in the northern region of the state offers.
+However, it doesn’t like the cold temperatures in the state’s northern region.

 is a favorite in hot and cold:

 - The rosemary plant is also hardy.
-Certain varieties can be grown in cold weather, while others can be grown in warmer climates.
+Certain varieties can be grown in cold weather, while others can in warmer climates.

 Lots & Lots of Harvest:

 - The rosemary plant is among the few plants that can be harvested between late spring and autumn.
-It means that you’ll be enjoying all year round.
+It means that you’ll enjoy it all year round.

 - Rosemary is a perennial herb that is great for cross-pollinating with other herbs.
 Plant rosemary in the same area as cabbage, beans, and peppers to ensure an even bigger harvest.